KL-B0/portfolio/src/content/projects/en/portfolio.md

 ---
 title: Portfolio
-description: A pleasant presentation of my work, built to be responsive and quick to load.
+description: A pleasant presentation of my crafts and projects, built to be responsive and quick to load.
 tags:
   - Astro
   - TailwindCSS